robotology/yarp-omega3/README.md

 - the module switches from position to force control depending on the input from the user.
 After calling `tracking_parameters` or `position_parameters` please call position or force control again.
 The server will not return in that state on its own.

 ### Further readings
-Further readings about the SDKs you can find when the download is finished in the SDK folder under documentation.
-We use the Robotic SDK to control the robot and we use the Haptic SDK to read the robot states.
+Once the download is complete, you can find additional documentation about the SDKs in the SDK folder:
+- `The Robotic SDK`: This is the primary tool used to control the robot, and all core functionalities are built on it.
+- `The Haptic SDK`: Serves as a secondary communication channel.

-### Implenetation of further functions
+### Implementation of further functions
 The SDKs offer many further functionalities.
 To implement them add the function to the [Server.h](/src/server/include/Server.h), [Server.cpp](/src/server/src/Server.cpp) and [server_idl.thrift](/src/server/thrift/server_idl.thrift).
 In the [server_idl.thrift](/src/server/thrift/server_idl.thrift) function names must be distinct. set_position and set_position_params will not work.
 Instead use set_position and set_pos_params for instance.

 ### Maintainers